 Three primary types of Usher syndrome have been discussed in detail below:

-All newborn babies get screened for vision and hearing problems.
+All newborn babies are routinely screened for hearing problems.
+Vision screening at birth is limited and does not detect progressive retinal conditions like retinitis pigmentosa.
 If a newborn has a diagnosis of a hearing problem, then the baby gets scheduled for follow-up testing.
 Nonetheless, there are also other ways to diagnose this syndrome that have been discussed in detail below:

 Usher syndrome primarily results from inherited genetic mutations.
 The risk significantly increases when both biological parents carry the same faulty gene.
 In such cases, there is a 25% chance their child will inherit the condition.

 Usher syndrome is almost always inherited in an autosomal recessive pattern.
 This means a child must inherit two copies of the mutated gene (one from each parent) to have the condition.
 Parents who each carry one copy of the mutated gene are typically unaffected carriers.
-There are extremely rare exceptions where Usher syndrome follows a dominant pattern, but this is not the norm.
+Usher syndrome is inherited in an autosomal recessive pattern.
+Other inheritance patterns are not considered characteristic of Usher syndrome.

 The treatment varies according to the type of Usher syndrome that a child has been diagnosed with.
 Here are a few popular treatment options for Usher syndrome: